openaddresses/machine/README.md

 Status
 ------

+This code is being used to process the complete OA dataset on an expected-weekly basis, with output visible at [data.openaddresses.io](http://data.openaddresses.io).

 Installation scripts for preparing a fresh install of Ubuntu 14.04 can be found in `chef`.
 Run them from a Git checkout like this: